cloudControl/documentation/Platform documentation.md

 ### Deployments

-Deployments are a distinct version from one of your branches running on the platform and made accessible via a URL.
+Deployments are a running version of your branch made accessible via a [provided subdomain](#provided-subdomains-and-custom-domains).
 The deployment name needs to match the branch name, with the exception of the master branch which is used by the default deployment.
-Deployments are completly seperated from each other including runtime environment, file system storage and also all Add-ons including e.g. databases and caches.
+Deployments are started in secure unprivileged linux containers (LXC) completly seperated from each other including runtime environment, file system storage and also all Add-ons like e.g. databases and caches.
 This allows you to have different versions of your app running at the same time without interfering with each other.
-Please refer to the section about [development, staging and production environments](#development-staging-and-production-environments) for more details.
+Please refer to the section about [development, staging and production environments](#development-staging-and-production-environments) for why this is a good idea.

 You can list all app deployments with the details command.